vitorgsevero/java-streams/README.md

 The Stream API is used to process collections of objects.
 A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
 A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.

+We can combine Streams with filter, sort, collect, map and more operations.